ram-ravi/Mall-Customer-Segmentation-Analysis/README.md

 <img src="https://user-images.githubusercontent.com/64869288/90750160-4a1c7f80-e289-11ea-822a-9fbefc02906d.png" width="800" height="350">

-This is that the male has higher average salary than the female gender, while if you compare lower income, both the gender is almost equal.
+This is explains that the male has higher average salary than the female gender, while if you compare lower income, both the gender is almost equal.

 <img src="https://user-images.githubusercontent.com/64869288/90750295-71734c80-e289-11ea-870d-2d388e0e3860.png" width="800" height="350">